joshuk/joshee-jekyll/_work/josh.ee.md

 <h4>Minimality</h4>

-The idea behind it being minimal is mainly due to what the site is for, which is showing off my work.
-I _could_ make the website all-singing, all-dancing but I feel like it would just distract from that point.
+My main motivation behind making the site minimal was that it was going to be holding text and not much else, so I didn't want to take much focus off of that with fancy layouts or flashy animations.

 Another benefit of minimalism is that it makes it really easy to make tight.
-I like to think that this site is built pretty well and looks good on most devices, which I feel mostly owes to it being simple.
+I like to think that this site is built pretty well and looks good on most devices and screen sizes, which was made much easier by not having a million moving parts.

 <h4>Colours</h4>

-The colour scheme was hugely inspired by a website I worked on while at work (which never ended up seeing the light of day).
-The original colour scheme I picked used two light colours, a main colour (pink), and two dark colours.
+The colour scheme was largely inspired by a website I worked on at a previous job (which never ended up seeing the light of day, so it's mine for the taking 😊).

+The original colour scheme I chose used two light colours, a main colour (pink), and two dark colours.

 <figure>
 <img src="/assets/img/colours_original.png" alt="An image showing the original colour scheme of Josh.ee"/>
 <figcaption>The original colour scheme of Josh.ee</figcaption>
 </figure>

-The idea behind this being that from that colour scheme I could pick out the colours for the default light theme, as well as a dark mode version.
-However, that didn't quite end up working as well as I thought, so I instead opted to go for two separate colour schemes for both light and dark.
+My original plan was to pick out the colours for both the default light theme and a dark theme from that palette.
+However, that idea ended up being a bit naff in practice, so I instead opted for two slightly different colour schemes for both light and dark.

 <figure><img src="/assets/img/colours_comp.png" alt="An image showing the two current of Josh.ee"/><figcaption>The (current) light and dark colour schemes of Josh.ee</figcaption></figure>

+This ended up working a lot better.

 <h4>Typography</h4>